 Be still and know that I am God.

 This scripture has given me a haven and comfort that mankind cannot supply.
 It’s OK to just be quiet and know that God is God, and I am not.
 This truth is what I’m most grateful for these past two years.

 4. What did I watch/read that made an impact on me?

 I watched Poldark (on Amazon Prime) and fell in love with the 18th-century Cornwall countryside.
 I have to admit, I’ve watched the whole thing (5 seasons) twice since mid-2020.
 I have never seen anything so beautifully filmed.
 Gorgeous coastlines, horses galloping with speed and grace, and elegant wardrobes of the elite in contrast to the poor and ragged miners scraping by.
 The two main characters are heroic and flawed, and I welled up just about every episode.
 If you have not seen Poldark, put it on your ‘to-watch’ list for 2022.
 Way better than Downton.

 Something I read just recently has had staying power with me.
 In an interview talking about her open heart surgery last year, songwriter Amy Grant shared that her morning prayer is this: Lord, lead me today to those I need, and to those who need me.
 And help me do something of eternal significance.

 I love that, and it has become my daily prayer too.

 5. What was the biggest surprise during this long slog?

-A friend of mine offering me a job.
+A friend of mine offered me a job.
 When I was 64 and out of the workforce for 12 years.
 It made me laugh.
 You can read about that HERE.